-- 1.1 The mission statement of our school talks of valuing the individuality of all of our children.
-We are committed to giving all of our children every opportunity to achieve the highest of standards.
-We do this by taking account of pupils' varied life experiences and needs.
-We offer a broad and balanced curriculum and have high expectations for all children.
-The achievements, attitudes and well-being of all our children matter.
-This policy helps to ensure that this school promotes the individuality of all our children, irrespective of ethnicity, attainment, age, disability, gender or background. - 2 Aims and objectives - 2.1 Our school aims to be an inclusive school.
-We actively seek to remove the barriers to learning and participation that can hinder or exclude individual pupils, or groups of pupils.
-This means that equality of opportunity must be a reality for our children.
-We make this a reality through the attention we pay to the different groups of children within our school: - girls and boys; - minority ethnic and faith groups; - children who need support to learn English as an additional language; - children with special educational needs; - gifted and talented children; - children who are at risk of disaffection or exclusion; - travellers and asylum seekers. - 2.2 The National Curriculum is our starting point for planning a curriculum that meets the specific needs of individuals and groups of children.
+- children who are at risk of disaffection or exclusion; - travellers and asylum seekers. - 2.2 The National Curriculum is our starting point for planning a curriculum that meets the specific needs of individuals and groups of children.
 We meet these needs through: - setting suitable learning challenges; - responding to children's diverse learning needs; - overcoming potential barriers to learning and assessment for individuals and groups of pupils; - providing other curricular opportunities outside the National Curriculum to meet the needs of individuals or groups of children.
-(This includes speech and language therapy and mobility training/emotional coaching.) - 2.3 We achieve educational inclusion by continually reviewing what we do, through asking ourselves these key questions: - do all our children achieve their best? - are there differences in the achievement of different groups of children? - what are we doing for those children who we know are not achieving their best?

-- are our actions effective? - are we successful in promoting racial harmony and preparing pupils to live in a diverse society? - 3 Teaching and learning style - 3.1 We aim to give all our children the opportunity to succeed and reach the highest level of personal achievement.
+(This includes speech and language therapy and mobility training.) - 2.3 We achieve educational inclusion by continually reviewing what we do, through asking ourselves these key questions: - do all our children achieve their best? - are there differences in the achievement of different groups of children? - what are we doing for those children who we know are not achieving their best? - are our actions effective? - are we successful in promoting racial harmony and preparing pupils to live in a diverse society? - 3 Teaching and learning style - 3.1 We aim to give all our children the opportunity to succeed and reach the highest level of personal achievement.
 We analyse the attainment of different groups of pupils to ensure that all pupils are achieving as much as they can.
 We also make ongoing assessments of each child's progress.
 Teachers use this information when planning their lessons.
-It enables them to consider the abilities of all their children.
+It enables them to take into account the abilities of all their children.
 For some children, we use the programmes of study from earlier key stages.
-This is only ever agreed by the head teacher and the SENCo.
-Instead we scaffold up and provide additional support for all children to achieve.
-This enables some of our children to make progress in their own lessons, perhaps after significant amounts of time spent away from school. - 3.2 When the attainment of a child falls significantly below the expected level, teachers enable the child to succeed by planning work that is in line with that child's individual needs planning in small steps, scaffold and support for all children to achieve success and make accelerated progress.
-Where the attainment of a child significantly exceeds the expected level of attainment, teachers extend the breadth and depth of work within the area or areas for which the child shows particular aptitude.
-Only with the express permission of the head teacher to they teach beyond the year group or key stage. - 3.3 Teachers are familiar with the relevant equal opportunities legislation covering race, gender and disability. - 3.4 Teachers ensure children: - feel secure and know that their contributions are valued: - appreciate and value the differences they see in others; - take responsibility for their own actions; - participate safely, in clothing that is appropriate to their religious beliefs; - are taught in groupings that allow them all to experience success; - use materials that reflect a range of social and cultural backgrounds, without stereotyping; - have a common curriculum experience that allows for a range of different learning styles; - have challenging targets that enable them to succeed; - are encouraged to participate fully, regardless of disabilities or medical needs. - 4 Children with disabilities
+This enables some of our children to make progress in their own lessons, perhaps after significant amounts of time spent away from school. - 3.2 When the attainment of a child falls significantly below the expected level, teachers enable the child to succeed by planning work that is in line with that child's individual needs.
+Where the attainment of a child significantly exceeds the expected level of attainment, teachers use materials from a later key stage, or extend the breadth of work within the area or areas for which the child shows particular aptitude. - 3.3 Teachers are familiar with the relevant equal opportunities legislation covering race, gender and disability. - 3.4 Teachers ensure children: - feel secure and know that their contributions are valued;